 Just as A Moment of Innocence vacillates between portraying a) the present in the act of recreating and revising the past, and b) the present as the culmination of the influence of the past, so too does Makhmalbaf's film bound from strikingly composed snowy vistas to shoulder-camera tracking shots through a network of Iranian alleyways.
 New Yorker's video transfer reproduces the former fairly well, but the latter reveals combing.
 Colors are pretty muted overall, but this seems to be the aesthetic of the film itself.
 The two-channel sound mix seems to have an inordinately high level for the foleyed background noise, and the music comes off a little hot, but it's probably as good as can be expected.

 There’s only a French-subtitled theatrical trailer.

-Makhmalbaf's Chinese puzzle box structure matches the heft of his collective memory.
+The Chinese-puzzle-box structure of the film matches the heft of Mohsen Makhmalbaf’s collective memory.